Residential Load Calculation

 Residential Load Calculation Largo, Tampa, Clearwater, & St Pete – HVAC Load Calculation

-At Bay Area Heating and Cooling, we utilize accredited Manual J Eighth Edition load calculation software.
+At Bay Area Heating and Cooling, we utilize EnergyGauge for new construction load calculations.
+For residential, we use Manual J Load Calculation (8th edition) software by ACCA.
 This software verifies that the proposed replacement equipment is the correct size and capacity.
 It also takes into consideration many factors about your dwelling including the indoor design temperature, building construction materials, insulation R-value, type and size of windows, sliding patio doors and skylights, roof covering and the number of people inhabiting the space.

 The software will calculate all the factors and provide the sensible capacity required to heat and cool the home.
 This capacity is then used to match a heating and cooling system which will produce the same capacity.

 Performing a load calculation is the single most important factor when designing a heating and cooling system.
 Installing a system which provides the correct capacity is vital to realize the maximum efficiency of your new system.